Speed Warning for Nemo, Fiorino & Bipper

 Yep you are correct, 90kph= 56mph...
 As the yanks so go figure eh

 Enjoy this discussion?
-Check out these related topics: Citroen nemo 1.3 hdi, Severe weather warning, A word of warning, Scam Warning - Avoid www.courier-network.net, Another Scam Warning, Police Warning, WARNING : AET transport trading under different name, Word of warning about address codes, Speed Couriers, Warning football thread.
+Check out these related topics: Citroen nemo 1.3 hdi, Severe weather warning, A word of warning, Scam Warning - Avoid www.courier-network.net, Another Scam Warning, Police Warning, WARNING : AET transport trading under different name, Word of warning about address codes, Speed Couriers, Virus warning.

 Reply To Topic